LF-Decentralized-Trust/project-proposals/proposals/graduated/index.md

 # Graduated

-The following projects are in **Graduated** status as defined by the [Hyperledger Project Lifecycle](https://toc.hyperledger.org/governing-documents/project-lifecycle.html).
+The following projects are in **Graduated** status as defined by the [LF Decentralized Trust Project Lifecycle](https://lf-decentralized-trust.github.io/governance/governing-documents/project-lifecycle/).